reitovo/Updator/README.md

 # Updator
-Very simple but straight forward application updator
+Very simple but straight forward application updater!

 The project contains:
-- an uploader for uploading releases to cloud, currently only `tencent-cloud-cos` is supported, but it is easy to support more.
+- `uploader` for uploading releases to cloud, currently only `tencent-cloud-cos` is supported, but it is easy to support more.
-- A downloader for downloading releases, currently it use http(s) to download from links.
+- `downloader` for downloading releases, currently it use http(s) to download from links.
+- `publisher` for publish downloader itself.
+Could be helpful if you need to publish your own downloader.

-Both of them are CLI applications.
+All of them are CLI applications.

 ## Uploader
-One can extend the ability of this app by adding providers to `StorageProvider`, `CompressionProvider`, `ChecksumProvider`.

 The program reads `config.json` to upload specified folder to cloud.

 An example: